SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/207-rgb-daemon.md

 # RGB Daemon

+**What this is for:** If your keyboard has RGB lighting, this daemon can sync it with your desktop theme — changing colors automatically when you switch wallpapers or modes.

-Two daemon versions for syncing keyboard lighting with mangoWM state.
+Daemons for syncing keyboard lighting with mangoWM state.

 ## v1 — rgb-daemon.sh (ckb-next)